thoth-tech/handbook/docs/learning/training/developing-with-wsl2.md

 ## Step 3: Create a directory for Thoth Tech development

-Open up your Ubuntu WSL2 terminal and create a directory to organize your Thoth Tech projects.
+Open up your Ubuntu WSL2 terminal and create a directory to organise your Thoth Tech projects.
 In this case we could create a directory for all Thoth Tech repositories

 ```shell
 mkdir thoth-tech